abridged/collabland-dev/help-docs/command-center/create-a-tgr/how-to-create-a-tgr.md

 :::

-Congratulations, you've just created a TGR!
+Congratulations, you've created a TGR!

-## Create a balance-based TGR
+### Create a Balance-Based TGR

 1. Follow the normal steps of creating a TGR as listed above